-- 15N.
-(1) Subject to subsection (3), the National Commissioner or his or her delegate may, on receipt of a DNA profile from a foreign state, compare the profile with those in the NDDSA, for purposes related to the investigation of missing persons, the investigation of unidentified human remains, the prevention or detection of crime, the investigation of an offence or the conduct of a prosecution, and may then communicate the following information: - if the DNA profile is not contained in the NDDSA, the fact that it is not; or - if the DNA profile is contained in the NDDSA, all the information that the National Commissioner of his or her delegate considers appropriate, as contained in the NDDSA in relation to that DNA profile. - Subject to subsection (3), the National Commissioner or his or her delegate may, on the request of an investigating officer, for purposes related to the prevention or detection of crime, the investigation of an offence or the conduct of a prosecution, communicate a DNA profile contained in the Crime Scene Index to a foreign state. - Any steps taken under subsections (1) or (2), other than requests relating to missing persons or unidentified human remains, must be in accordance with the provisions of the International
+15M.
+(1) Subject to subsection (3), the National Commissioner or his or her delegate may, on receipt of a DNA profile from a foreign state, compare the profile with those in the NDDSA, for purposes related to the investigation of missing persons, the investigation of unidentified human remains, the detection of crime, the investigation of an offence or the conduct of a prosecution, and may then communicate the following information:

+- (a) If the DNA profile is not contained in the NDDSA, the fact that it is not; or - (b) if the DNA profile is contained in the NDDSA, all the information that the National Commissioner of his or her delegate considers appropriate, as contained in the NDDSA in relation to that DNA profile.

+(2) Subject to subsection (3), the National Commissioner or his or her delegate may, on the request of an investigating officer, for purposes related to the detection of crime, the investigation of an offence or the conduct of a prosecution, communicate a DNA profile contained in the Crime Scene 55 Index to a foreign state.